kumahq/kuma/UPGRADE.md

 changes](https://github.com/kubernetes-sigs/gateway-api/releases/tag/v0.6.0) for
 more info.

+### Auth configuration of DP server in Kuma CP

+`dpServer.auth` configuration of Kuma CP was deprecated.
+You can still set config in this section, but it will be removed in the future.
+It's recommended to migrate to `dpServer.authn` if you explicitly set any of the configuration in this config section.
+* `dpServer.auth.type` is now split into two: `dpServer.authn.dpProxy.type` and `dpServer.authn.zoneProxy.type` and is still autoconfigured based on the environment.
+* `dpServer.auth.useTokenPath` is now `dpServer.authn.enableReloadableTokens`

 ### Transparent Proxy Engine v2 and CNI v2 as default

 As they matured, in the upcoming release Kuma will by default use transparent